Dulcimoo.com uses 100% carbon free electricity for all electrical uses.

 The small charge is the cost of using the power company as a battery

-How are we doing after 6 Months?
+How are we doing after the first full year?

 In a study done by Queens University Canada, of 204 modules that have been in the field at least 19 years,